getanteon/anteon/engine_docs/README.md

 In `distinct-user` mode Ddosify uses a different cookie jar for each iteration, cookies passed through steps in one iteration only.

-You can see an example in [EXAMPLES](https://github.com/ddosify/ddosify/blob/master/engine_docs/EXAMPLES.md#example-1-cookie-support).
+You can see an cookie example in [EXAMPLES](https://github.com/ddosify/ddosify/blob/master/engine_docs/EXAMPLES.md#example-1-cookie-support) file.

 ### Initial / Custom Cookies

 You can set initial/custom cookies for your test scenario using `cookie_jar` field in the config file.
 You can enable/disable custom cookies with `enabled` key.
-Check the [example config](https://github.com/ddosify/ddosify/tree/master/config/config_testdata/config_init_cookies.csv).
+Check the [example config](https://github.com/ddosify/ddosify/tree/master/config/config_testdata/config_init_cookies.json).

 | Key       | Description                                                                                                     | Example                                                         |